 How to Research and Compare Cheapest Shipping Options

-Finding the cheapest way to ship packages starts with knowing how to look.
+Finding the cheapest way to ship a package starts with knowing how to look.
 It’s not just about the carrier you choose—factors like speed, size, and destination all play a role.
-Here are five straightforward ways to identify and compare the cheapest shipping options so you can save money without cutting corners.
+Here are five straightforward ways to identify and compare the cheapest shipping options so you can save money without cutting corners:

 1. Know What You Ship and Where